gburgyan/go-quickgraph/README.md

 ## Processing of a Request

-Internally, a request is processed in three phases:
+Internally, a request is processed in four primary phases:

 ### Query Processing: